 5) When UE receives the MDT activation it shall start the MDT functionality based on the received configuration parameters.

 6) The gNB shall not retrieve MDT report from the UE if UE’s rPLMN does not match the PLMN where TCE used to collect MDT data resides (e.g. gNB’s primary PLMN).
-When the gNB receives the MDT report from UE, the gNB shall get the Trace Recording Session Reference, Trace Reference, and TCE Id (or Trace Reporting Consumer URI) from the report, and compare the Trace PLMN (PLMN portion of Trace Reference) with the PLMN where TCE used to collect MDT data resides (e.g. its primary PLMN) and discard MDT report in case of a mismatch.
+When the gNB receives the MDT report from UE, the gNB shall get the Trace Recording Session Reference, Trace Reference, and TCE Id from the report, and compare the Trace PLMN (PLMN portion of Trace Reference) with the PLMN where TCE used to collect MDT data resides (e.g. its primary PLMN) and discard MDT report in case of a mismatch.
 Otherwise if the MDT anonymization requires the IMEI-TAC in the MDT record gNB shall send the Trace Recording Session Reference, Trace Reference, serving cell CGI, and TCE IP Address (or Trace Reporting Consumer URI) in the CELL TRAFFIC TRACE message to the AMF via the NG connection.
 When AMF receives this NG signalling message containing the Trace Recording Session Reference, Trace Reference, serving cell CGI, and the Privacy Indicator (that shall be set to Logged MDT or Immediate MDT depending on the configured Job Type) if so indicated in the privacy indicator, the AMF shall look up the subscriber identities (IMEI(SV)) of the given call from its database, and send the IMEI-TAC together with the Trace Recording Session Reference and Trace Reference and for immediate MDT also the serving cell CGI to the TCE, as described in section 4.7 of the present document.
 For logged MDT, AMF will send the IMEI-TAC together with the Trace Recording Session Reference, Trace Reference to the TCE.

 NOTE: For management based Immediate MDT, TRSR may be duplicated among different gNBs when multiple cells are selected as the area scope for the same MDT job.
 In this case, the combination of TRSR and the UE’s serving cell CGI in the MDT report can uniquely identify one trace recording session.